 Portrait photography is one of the most common types of photography.
-It also a genre of photography many beginner photographers start out with.
+It’s also a genre many beginner photographers start out with.

 Taking portraits can be a joy.
 As the photographer, you get to choose options of blurring the background (creating a bokeh), choosing the location, and deciding what vibe or feel you want to create in your portraits.

-In this post, I share with you some tips you can use to start your portrait photography hobby.
+In this post, I share some easy to implement portrait photography tips.

 Equipment To Use

 The most important factor you need to consider when doing any type of photoshoot is your equipment.
-The equipment (including lights) you will have depends on the type of shot you want to create, the number of people you are going to shoot, the time of the day and the location.
+The equipment (including lights) you will need, depends on the type of shot you want to create, the time of the day, and the location.

 Prime lenses a must-have for portrait photography.
-But also more advanced telephoto lenses (to shoot subjects further from you), will be very useful for portrait photography, as these types of lenses compress the subject and at the same time creates the perfect bokeh.
+But also more advanced telephoto lenses (to shoot subjects further from you), will be very useful for shooting portraits.
+Telephoto lenses compress the subject and at the same time creates the perfect bokeh.